 - i.
-In connection with the proposed District budget, the Superintendent makes the finding that there is an "economic necessity" based on a significant economic downturn, earthquake or other natural disaster and there are no other viable sources of funds to fund the equipment purchase. - ii.
+In connection with the proposed District budget, the Superintendent makes the finding that there is an "economic necessity" based on a significant economic downturn, earthquake, or other natural disaster and there are no other viable sources of funds to fund the equipment purchase. - ii.
 The Board concurs with the Superintendent's finding in the adoption of the budget. - iii.
-The debt ceilings in Section 3.08 of this Policy are not exceeded. - D. Identified Repayment Source: The District will, when feasible, issue debt with a defined revenue source in order to preserve the use of General Fund supported debt for projects with no stream of user-fee revenues.
-Examples of revenue sources include voterapproved taxes that repay general obligation or special tax bonds.

-- E. Use of Revenue Bonds: Revenue bonds supported solely from fees are not included when bond rating agencies calculate debt ratios.
+The debt ceilings in Section 3.08 of this Policy are not exceeded. - D. Use of Revenue Bonds: Revenue bonds including Mello-Roos Obligations that are supported solely from fees or taxes on a discrete group of taxpayers are not included when bond rating agencies calculate debt ratios.
 Repayment of such bonds would rely on dedicated, pledged funds such as developer fees.
-Accordingly, in order to preserve General Fund debt capacity and budget flexibility, revenue bonds will be preferred to General Fund supported debt when a distinct and identifiable revenue stream can be identified to support the issuance of bonds at a cost effective rate. - Pay-As-You-Go Financing: Except in extenuating circumstances, the District will fund routine maintenance projects in each year's capital program with pay-as-you-go financing.
-Extenuating circumstances may include unusually large and non-recurring budgeted expenditures, or when depleted reserves and weak revenues would require the delay or deletion of necessary capital projects. - J. Use of Special Financing Structures: The District may use special financing structures permitted by the federal government if they are analyzed and expected to result in sufficiently lower financing costs versus traditional tax-exempt bonds and/or COPs/LRBs that offset any additional administrative and compliance costs and risks. - K. Capital Appreciation Debt: The District may use Capital Appreciation Bonds ("CABs") for various forms of debt (e.g., GO Bonds, COPs, LRBs, etc.) pursuant to state law.
-CABs will not be used unless the Board determines it is necessary to issue them for urgent projects that cannot be more cost-effectively financed by an alternative method.
+Accordingly, in order to preserve General Fund debt capacity and budget flexibility, revenue bonds will be preferred to General Fund supported debt when a distinct and identifiable revenue stream can be identified to support the issuance of bonds at a cost-effective rate.

+- E. Pay-As-You-Go Financing: Except in extenuating circumstances, the District will fund routine maintenance projects in each year's capital program with pay-as-you-go financing.
+Extenuating circumstances may include unusually large and non-recurring budgeted expenditures, or when depleted reserves and weak revenues would require the delay or deletion of necessary capital projects. - F. Use of Special Financing Structures: The District may use special financing structures permitted by the federal government if they are analyzed and expected to result in sufficiently lower financing costs versus traditional tax-exempt bonds and/or COPs/LRBs that offset any additional administrative and compliance costs and risks.
+The special financing structures may be in the form of GO bonds or COPs/LRBs. - G. Capital Appreciation Debt: The use of Capital Appreciation Bonds ("CABs") for various forms of debt (e.g., GO Bonds, COPs, LRBs, etc.) is limited pursuant to AB182 which was passed in 2013.
+Under this legislation, the ratio of total debt service to principal cannot exceed four to one and the maximum final maturity is 25 years.
+Any CABs with a maturity date greater than 10 years must be callable at the option of the school district no later than the 10th anniversary of the sale date of the bonds.
+The agenda of the school board meeting where the sale will be approved must include a resolution to approve the sale of the CABs.
+Public notice for the resolution must be on at least two consecutive meeting agendas.
+The governing board must receive a cost impact of the use of CABs that conforms to the requirements in the legislation.
+The District will not use CABs unless the Board determines it is necessary to issue them for urgent projects that cannot be more cost-effectively financed by an alternative method. - H. Identified Repayment Source: The District will, when feasible, issue debt with a defined revenue source in order to preserve the use of General Fund supported debt for projects with no stream of user-fee revenues.
+Examples of revenue sources include voter-approved property taxes that repay general obligation or special tax bonds.